kickscondor/fraidycat/README.md

 * **Daily.** ("I usually just check in as part of a morning routine.")
 Fraidycat will actually check this every 1-2 hours.
 * **Weekly** and **Monthly.** ("My visits here are only occassional" or "This follow doesn't update much.")
-Checks are done every 1-2 days for both.
+Checks are done at least once a day.
 * **Yearly.** ("I don't keep up with this, but I don't want to lose it either.")
-  Checks are done every one or two weeks.
+  Also checked at least once a day.
+So, when you get around to checking these, they should be up-to-date.

 Fraidycat attempts to send ETags and Last-Modified headers so that feeds aren't actually refetched if they haven't changed.